TritonSE/UWEAST-Community-Kitchen/README.md

 ### Production
 During production, the Express backend hosts the React frontend, pushing all domain requests not taken care of by the Express routes to the frontend's index.html located at `\client\public\index.html`.
+Website itself is hosted using Heroku on a custom subdomain.

 ### Important Notes
 For future PRs related to informational changes on the site, particulary minimum payment amount, tax rate, etc., many